 When traveling to the American South (especially the Southeast/Deep South) for the first time, I would recommend doing a little reading first to get a taste of the culture.
-Below is my list of the best books about the South everyone should read before they visit.
+Below is my list of the best books about the South that everyone should read before they visit.

 These are not just books set in the South; these books are shaped by the South.
 The South oozes out from every page.